Aikido Moral Code:

 and from what age?

-Yes, our children's classes run through the Vic school term from ages 6 and above.
+Yes, our children's classes run through the Vic school term from ages 6yo and above.
 Gradings are generally held twice a year and most children would grade twice a year in the beginning stages provided consistent and dedicated training is achieved.
-Please refer to the "Location & Times" page on this website for further details on kids classes.
+Please note our training schedule has altered due to covid19 and we currently offer Online zoom sessions for our juniors.

 What is a good age to start Aikido?